Western NIS Enterprise Fund (WNISEF) Announces an Agreement to Exit Leading Moldovan Glass Packaging Manufacturing Platform to the Swiss Vetropack Group

 CHISINAU, Moldova, Aug.
 4, 2020 /PRNewswire/ -- Western NIS Enterprise Fund announced today that it has reached an agreement to sell, alongside other shareholders, its stake in Moldova-based Glass Container Company and Glass Container Prim (the "Glass Container Companies", "GCC") to Vetropack Austria Holding AG, a subsidiary of Vetropack Holding SA (SWX: VET).
 Vetropack is a leading Swiss player in the European glass packaging industry with 2019 annual turnover of CHF 714.9 million, and subsidiaries in Switzerland, Austria, Czech Republic, Slovakia, Croatia, Ukraine and Italy.

-This transaction has been led by Horizon Capital, a leading regional private equity firm with over $850 million under management, including managing the investment portfolio of WNISEF, an investment vehicle established by the U.S. government via the U.S. Agency for International Development (USAID) to foster the growth of small and medium businesses in Moldova and Ukraine.
+This transaction has been led by Horizon Capital, a leading regional private equity firm with over $850 million under management, including managing the investment portfolio of Western NIS Enterprise Fund, an investment vehicle established by the U.S. government via the U.S. Agency for International Development (USAID) to foster the growth of small and medium businesses in Moldova and Ukraine.
 The transaction is subject to customary regulatory approvals.

 The Glass Container Companies have grown to become the largest glass packaging manufacturing platform in Moldova with leading market positions across various food and beverage product categories in Moldova, Romania and the broader CEE space, and are privileged suppliers to a number of leading European wine, beer, spirits, bottled water and packaged food producers.
-GCC's ambitious growth and production expansion has been backed by EBRD, EIB via Mobiasbanca OTP Group, BSTDB, Moldova Agroindbank, IFC and VR Capital.
+GCC's ambitious growth and production expansion has been backed by European Bank for Reconstruction and Development, European Investment Bank via Mobiasbanca OTP Group, the Black Sea Trade and Development Bank, Moldova Agroindbank, International Finance Corporation and VR Capital.

-"With this acquisition, we continue to expand in a region with which we are very familiar – a region where we have almost three decades of glass making experience," states Johann Reiter, Vetropack Group CEO.
-"Vetropack's unrivalled experience in the CEE region makes it a natural choice to grow the existing Moldovan glassworks.
+"With this acquisition, we continue to expand in a region with which we are very familiar – a region where we have almost three decades of glass making experience," states Johann Reiter, CEO of the Vetropack Group.
+"Vetropack's unrivalled experience in the Central and Eastern Europe region makes it a natural choice to grow the existing Moldovan glassworks.
 Vetropack's strategy has always been to integrate its acquisitions within the wider Vetropack Group yet preserve their local characteristics and identity."

-"Beyond financial returns alone, WNISEF's mandate is to promote the sustainable development of Moldova's private sector and local communities, thus we are delighted that GCC will be acquired by Vetropack, a strategic investor and one of the most respected names in the global glassworks business.
+"Beyond financial returns alone, WNISEF's mandate is to promote the sustainable development of Moldova's private sector and local communities, thus we are delighted that Glass Container Companies will be acquired by Vetropack, a strategic investor and one of the most respected names in the global glassworks business.
 Vetropack's investment is a testament to the soundness of GCC's strategy and its impressive performance, as well as the strength of its management, who will continue to expand the tradition of Moldovan glassmaking under new ownership," added Jaroslawa Z. Johnson, WNISEF President and CEO.

 SOURCE Western NIS Enterprise Fund (WNISEF)